Chondrocyte: Genetics

 While the pug mutation deals with the pre-maturation of chondrocytes, multiple other mutations alter chondrocyte proliferation.
 One such example, the point mutation G380R located on the fibroblast growth factor receptor 3(FGFR-3) gene leads to achondroplasia, a type of dwarfism.
 Achondroplasia is either caused through a spontaneous mutation or inherited in an autosomal dominant fashion.
 Both the homozygous dominant and the heterozygous genotypes exhibit achondroplasia symptoms, but the heterozygotes are often milder.
 Individuals with the mutated allele(s) display a variety of symptoms of the failure of endochondral ossification, including the shortening of proximal long limbs and midface hypoplasia.
 The non-mutated FGFR-3 gene is responsible for the expression of fibroblast growth factors(FGFs) which has to maintain a certain level to ensure that the proliferation of chondrocytes happens accordingly.
 The G380R mutation causes FGFR-3 to over express FGFs and the balance within the cartilage extracellular matrix is thrown off.
 Chondrocytes will proliferate too quickly and disrupt the assembly at the cartilage anlage and detrimentally alter the formation of bone.
 This mutation acts in a dosage fashion, meaning that when only one copy is present, there is still an uptake in FGF expression, but less so than when there are two copies of the mutation.

+Chondrocyte Primary Culture

+Chondrocytes can be prepared by sequential enzymatic digestion of cartilage with Pronase and Collagenase and cultured in DMEM-F12 cell culture media.

+Transplantation of dedifferentiated chondrocytes often leads to the formation of fibrous tissue formation.
+Redifferentiation of dedifferentiated chondrocytes in the 3-D system (spheroid culture) restore morphological and functional properties.

+Medical uses

+Carticel® is a procedure for restoring articular knee cartilage with autologous chondrocyte implantation; it was the first cell therapy to be approved by the U.S. Food and Drug Administration, under accelerated approval in 1997.